eranders0725/Investigating-the-Statistics-of-Russian-Roulette/README.md

 Here we investigate these myths and show that it doesn't matter which order you go in and that the result is a 50/50.
 In this repo I provide:

-**1: A simple mathematical proof outlining the probability of each outcome**
+**1: A simple mathematical explanation outlining the probability of each outcome**

 **2: A statistical demonstration via a Monte Carlo Simulation**